-This course complies with the Federal Regulations requirement that at least a total of sixteen hours of training in the areas of communication and interpersonal skills, infection control, promoting residents' independence, and respecting residents' safety/emergency procedures, including the Heimlich Maneuver, to be taught to each student prior to any direct contact with a resident.
-This also complies with the New Jersey curriculum requirement to complete "Modules I and II," prior to giving physical care to residents. ....Continued on page 66
+This course complies with the Federal Regulations requirement that at least a total of sixteen hours of training in the areas of communication and interpersonal skills. infection control, promoting residents' independence, and respecting residents' rights, safety/emergency including procedures, the Heimlich Maneuver, to be taught to each student prior to any direct contact with a resident.
+This also complies with the New Jersey curriculum requirement to complete "Modules I and II," prior to giving physical care to residents.Continued on page 66 ... continued on page 64